 · Preferred by: Doves, Sparrows, Juncos, Buntings, Cardinals, Tanagers, Pine Siskins, Thrashers, and Thrushes.

 Safflower Seed: Safflower seeds are white seeds and slightly smaller than black oil sunflower seeds but similar in their shape.
 They are high in protein, fat, and fiber that can provide superior nutrition to many different backyard birds.
 Safflower seeds have a thick shell.
 The birds that eat them need sturdy bills to crack them.
 Do you have squirrels that raid your feeders?
 Then this is the seed for you.
-Squirrels won't eat safflower seed because of its bitter taste.
-Any feeder type that is used for sunflower seeds, such as hopper, tube, or platform feeders can be used for safflower seed.
+Squirrels won't eat safflower seeds because of their bitter taste.
+Any feeder type that is used for sunflower seeds, such as hopper, tube, or platform feeders can be used for safflower seeds.

 · Preferred by: Chickadees, grosbeaks, Blue jays, Woodpeckers, House finches, Indigo buntings, Doves, Cardinals, Purple finches, Titmice, and nuthatches

 Cracked Corn: Cracked corn is exactly what it sounds like, corn kernels that have been dried and cracked into pieces that are easier for smaller birds to eat.
 While the dry corn can create dust, it will not grow or sprout and can be a good no-waste bird food for cleaner backyard bird feeding.
 Because it is so dry, it can also be stored for long periods without going bad.
 While cracked corn does not have a high oil percentage, it is rich in both protein and fiber and is an excellent supplemental food to offer backyard birds.
 It is often used as a filler in birdseed mixes.

 · Preferred by: Sparrows, jays, towhees, doves, blackbirds, grackles, and ducks